rsgrafx/TestingTalk/README.md

 The gist of what's happening is the test macro defines a function on the module the macro was used.

-The registering of that test - this function does a couple things but mainly checks a function by that name was already implemented and builds the environment in which that function should run.
+The registering of that test - this function does a couple things it checks that a function by that name was not already implemented and builds the environment in which that function should run.

 ```
   # Place this before the last end in your TestModule